jwelch1123/jwelch1123/README.md

 ### Hello there 👋

 ## Summary
 Data science problem solver bringing an analytical perspective honed in the biotechnology industry.
 Experience developing personal and company-scale tools and databases to aid the translation of complex multi-source data into actionable results.
 Expertise in pre- and post-experiment statistics, design of experiments, molecular biology, and process development.
 Skilled in scientific communication, data presentation, and converting company-wide goals into specific questions and actionable experiments.
-Inquisitive, analytical, innovative,
+Inquisitive, analytical, innovative.

 ## Connect with me